mariosar/react_spa_react_router/README.md

 #### style-loader
 > Adds CSS to the dom by injecting style tag inside `<head></head>` [read more](https://github.com/webpack-contrib/style-loader)

-#### mini-css-extract-plugin
-> This plugin extracts CSS into separate files.
-It creates a CSS file per JS file which contains CSS.
-It supports On-Demand-Loading of CSS and SourceMaps. [read more](https://webpack.js.org/plugins/mini-css-extract-plugin/)
-Moves all required css modules into a separate CSS file.
-Styles are no longer injected in-line (like in style-loader).

-The benefit is it creates a css file that can be loaded in parallel to the javascript, so is ideal in production. **Note:** Cannot be used with style-loader or else will error.

 #### clean-webpack-plugin
 > By default, this plugin will remove all files inside webpack's output.path directory, as well as all unused webpack assets after every successful rebuild. [read more](https://github.com/johnagan/clean-webpack-plugin)